 - Discuss lockdown drills to parents.
 Add information in parent and student handbooks.

-- Consider posting information on social media when a drill is being conducted to lessen spreading wrong information or confusion in the community.
+- Consider posting information on social media when drills are being conducted to lessen spreading wrong information or confusion in the community.

-More so, lockdown drills also help organizations like the police and school administrators to find out if there’s a need to change protocols or processes in the emergency plans.
+More so, lockdown drills also help organizations like the police and school administrators to find out if there’s a need to change protocols or processes in the lockdown drill plans.
 Going through the motions of each lockdown drills can provide observable data that can improve overall school safety.

 What You Need To Know About Classroom Lockdown Drills